EPPO Datasheet: Agrilus anxius

 Taylor RAJ, Bauer LS, Poland TM & Windell KN (2010) Flight performance of Agrilus planipennis (Coleoptera: Buprestidae) on a flight mill and in free flight.
 Journal of Insect Behavior 23, 128–148.

-This datasheet was prepared by VL Muilenburg and DA Herms, Ohio Agricultural Research and Development Center, The Ohio State University, Wooster, OH, USA.
+This datasheet was originally prepared in 2011 by VL Muilenburg and DA Herms, Ohio Agricultural Research and Development Center, The Ohio State University, Wooster, OH, USA.

 How to cite this datasheet?

-This datasheet was first published in the EPPO Bulletin in 2011 and is now maintained in an electronic format in the EPPO Global Database.
+This datasheet was first published in the EPPO Bulletin in 2011 and revised in 2020.
+It is now maintained in an electronic format in the EPPO Global Database.
 The sections on 'Identity', ‘Hosts’, and 'Geographical distribution' are automatically updated from the database.
 For other sections, the date of last revision is indicated on the right.

 EPPO (2011) Agrilus anxius.
 Datasheets on pests recommended for regulation.
 EPPO Bulletin 41(3), 409-413. https://doi.org/10.1111/j.1365-2338.2011.02510.x